NVSL/CSE141pp-Resources/labs/Introduction-to-the-Development-Environment/README.md

 # Introduction to the Development Environment

+In this lab you set up the lab environment and learn how gather information about programs using the course tools.

+The program you will be measuring computes the matrix dot product of two square matrices of the same size.

-To be completed on your own.
+This lab will be completed on your own.
 Complete this lab in the first week is necessary for passing the course.

 Check the course schedule for due date(s).